anmaped/rmtld3synth/readme.md

 After executing this step, the `monitor_set1` folder contains the generated source files of the monitor for the `usecaseone` file.
 Note that the `rmtld3synth` can execute without any argument only guided by the configuration file.
 We have the monitor ready to be compiled with gcc or other "compatible" C/C++ compiler and deployed in the chosen target system.
-At the present moment only C++ synthesis is supported but we want to include Ada in the future.
+At the version 0.3-alpha1 only C++ and Ocaml synthesis is fully supported but we include Spark2014 as experimental.

 ### Building from Git
 [![Build Status](https://travis-ci.org/anmaped/rmtld3synth.svg?branch=master)](https://travis-ci.org/anmaped/rmtld3synth)